HUD-Software/cityhash/README.md

 **_`cityhash` target_**

 This is the library target.
-It produce a library called `cityhash` that can be used with the interfaces describes in `src/cityhash` directory.
+It produce a static library called `cityhash` that can be used with the interfaces describes in `src/cityhash` directory.

 **_`cityhash_test` target_**